Friday, December 19, 2025

 The purpose of the document was to convey all of the Llwynyfron property to Nicholas Robinson and David Albouy Price, as Trustees, in trust, as part of the marriage settlement prior to the marriage of Walter Powell Jeffreys, the Younger, to Miss Agnes Robinson.

-(click on image to open larger)
+(click on image to open in large scale)

 Monday, March 22, 2021